rladiessydney/RYouWithMe/README.md

 # RYouWithMe

 Repository for RYouWithMe data.
-To download the Sydney beaches data, the easiest thing to do is click on <a href="https://raw.githubusercontent.com/rladiessydney/RYouWithMe/master/sydneybeaches.csv" download="sydneybeaches.csv">this link</a> and save it to your computer!
+At the moment the only thing here is the Sydney beaches data, and the easiest way to download it is to click on [this link](https://rladiessydney.org/data/sydneybeaches.csv)